fingerprintjs/blog-indexeddb-safari-leaks-demo/README.md

 You need to install [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) to run the application.

 To fetch Google profile pictures as part of the demo, you'll need to provide an [People API key](https://developers.google.com/people/v1/how-tos/authorizing#APIKey).
-Rename the `.env.example` file to `.env`, open `.env` and add a valid key.
+To do that, rename the `.env.example` file to `.env`, open `.env` and add a valid key.

 Open this directory in a terminal and run: